How to Pass the ACCUPLACER Test in 2023: Study Guide

 It can also be a useful way of helping you to know the style of question which may appear in the real test.

 Many websites offer the opportunity to take practice ACCUPLACER tests.

-Almost a third of the assessment is based on your knowledge of high school math questions.
+Almost a third of the assessment is the ACCUPLACER math test/arithmetic test, which is based on your knowledge of high school math questions.

 Taking time to revise this subject can help you to feel confident and achieve your best possible results on the day.